tshadowknight/SRW_Engine_MV_Docs/how_to.md

 Any non-friendly unit that lands on a tile with an item box will remove that item box and its contents can no longer be retrieved.
 By setting the targetBox parameter in an addEnemy(FromObj) script command that enemy will prioritize picking up the item box with the specified event id over all else.
 It will return to regular AI behavior when the box is removed from the map.

+#### Collect unclaimed boxes at the end of a stage

+Use the collectItemsBoxes plugin command.

 ## Quirks